Our top pick for

 TTM: trailing 12 months

-There are currently 753,707 LCI Industries shares held short by investors – that's known as LCI Industries's "short interest".
-This figure is 3.1% up from 730,809 last month.
+There are currently 1.3 million LCI Industries shares held short by investors – that's known as LCI Industries's "short interest".
+This figure is 0.5% up from 1.3 million last month.

 There are a few different ways that this level of interest in shorting LCI Industries shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against LCI Industries.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against LCI Industries.

 Find out more about how you can short LCI Industries stock.